SFGLab/LoopSage/README.md

 ## Publication
 Please cite the method paper in case that you would like to use this model for your work,

 * Korsak, Sevastianos, and Dariusz Plewczynski.
-"LoopSage: An Energy-Based Monte Carlo approach for the Loop Extrusion Modelling of Chromatin." bioRxiv (2024): 2024-01.
+"LoopSage: An energy-based Monte Carlo approach for the loop extrusion modelling of chromatin."
+Methods (2024).

 ## The model